Other people’s reactions

-Some people will avoid talking about your loss at all.
-They may worry it will make you feel worse, or may just feel very uncomfortable.
+Some people will avoid talking about your loss altogether.
+They may worry it will make you feel worse, or they may just feel very uncomfortable.

 Someone said ‘it was only a bunch of cells’ but to my husband and me it was a baby and it was going to be our son or daughter.

 Some people might view your miscarriage as a ‘good’ outcome.
 They might think that a young person, or someone with several children, is better off having a miscarriage than having a baby.
 They might think that an older mum should have expected things to go wrong.
 They might expect you to feel relieved.

 These reactions can be hurtful.
 But sadly, some people will just not understand what your loss means to you.
 You may decide it’s best just to avoid them, or you might want to try explaining how you feel.

 It may help to show them our leaflet for family and friends, or to suggest they take a look at our animation.
 Work colleagues and managers may find it helpful to have a look at the relevant information on our Miscarriage and the Workplace hub.
 We also have more information to help you cope with going back to work after a loss.’

 Some people might be upset by how you behave after your loss.
 For example, you may feel you have to avoid pregnant women or people with children for a while.
 They may deal with this in different ways – some people will be supportive but others might feel upset, emotional or angry without really knowing why.
 They may take it personally or think you are making a big deal out of nothing.